-On joining SIS, students in Years 7 and 8 are placed into tutor groups of 16-20 children.
-Students in years 7- 9 study a broad range of subjects including English, Maths, Sciences, PHE, Individuals and Societies (incorporating Geography, History, Psychology, Business Studies and Economics) and a range of Creative Arts options, which may include Art, Drama, Media and Music.
-Students also select either a single or dual language pathway with options of Chinese, French or Spanish.
+On joining SIS, students in Years 7 and 8 are placed into tutor groups of 16 – 20 children.
+Students in Years 7 to 9 study a broad range of subjects including English, Maths, Sciences, PHE, Individuals and Societies (incorporating Geography, History, Psychology, Business Studies, and Economics) and a range of Creative Arts options, which may include Art, Drama, Media, and Music.
+Students also select either a single or dual language pathway with options of Chinese, French, or Spanish.

 A further area of investment at SIS has been in the field of IT.
-The school considers Digital Literacy is an important area of priority in an increasingly digital culture.
-The school aims to furnish students with the skills, knowledge and understanding that enable critical, creative, discerning and safe practices when engaging with digital technologies in all areas of life.
-SIS is committed to a 1:1 laptop initiative enhancing and expanding the learning opportunities for all students and has opted for Apple computers after analysis of a variety of computing products, services and pedagogical needs.
+The school considers Digital Literacy an important area of priority in an increasingly digital culture.
+The school aims to furnish students with the skills, knowledge, and understanding that enable critical, creative, discerning, and safe practices when engaging with digital technologies in all areas of life.
+SIS is committed to a 1:1 laptop initiative enhancing and expanding the learning opportunities for all students, and has opted for Apple computers after analysis of a variety of computing products, services, and pedagogical needs.
 The School ICT infrastructure and e-resources are set up for Mac platform.

 SIS students also celebrated excellent achievement at IBDP as the May 2019 results show.